andubiel/netdevops-jenkins-ansible/README.md

 ![Picture32](https://user-images.githubusercontent.com/11307137/55595779-61e67880-5713-11e9-8222-e5830ba98e55.png)

 # Run Pipeline and review results
-Make sure the pipeline runs successfully with reception of expected notifications.
-In order to run our pipeline we need to make a change to code in our GOGs repository.
-The Jenkinfile will kickoff the pipeline.
-We will add a comment line to the Jenkinsfile and then commit our change to GIT.
+Make sure the pipeline runs successfully by reviwing the console output and Cisco Spark Bot by receiving notifications.
+In order to run the pipeline we need to initiate the pipeline by making a change to code in our GOGs repository.
+The Jenkinfile will kickoff the pipeline when dedecting changes.
+We will add a comment line to the Jenkinsfile and then commit our change to GIT to kickoff the pipeline.
+As an alterntive you can simply select Build Now from the Jenkins GUI to kickoff a pipeline.

+Check Build

 ```
 [developer@centos netdevops-ansible]$ vim Jenkinsfile